cheriyankmaman/interview-ex/README.md

 1. The bank believes that the products would be extremely popular and around 1 million requests will be received in the first hour, tailing off from there
 2. The Thirdparty might take up to 10secs to respond to the request
 3. The processed applications and results need to be stored for up to 7 years for audit purposes

+## Assessment Criteria

+When assessing your completed solution we will be considering the follow 3 aspects:

+1. Correctness - how correct the solution is and that it is working
+2. Testability - how testible solution is and the type + level of testing
+3. Code structure - how well structured the solution is with considerations of extensibility in future and that it is clearly understandable